Should you have any other questions, please contact our Admissions Registrar.

 Every potential student will have a general interview and will complete an online CAT4 Test (cognitive ability test).
 There is no preparation for the test however more information about the test can be found here.

-Junior Schools Assessment- Rosedale House and Dame Bradbury’s
+Junior Schools Assessment- Fitzwilliam Building and Dame Bradbury’s

 Every potential pupil for Years 2 – 6 will sit an entry assessment test in the form of a Maths and English test as well as having an interview with the Head of School or a senior member of staff.
 The assessment process is to identify bright, enquiring minds and we are looking for a child’s natural potential.
 Generally the process is more about identifying your child’s approach to learning rather than what they have been taught in school already.
 The interviews, which last about 10 minutes, are informal and we have a very relaxed atmosphere.
 With your consent, we will also contact your child’s current school to obtain a reference.